sarahciston/codingcare/_drafts/cf-unknowing.md

 What is it about Pipi's work that makes me think of black boxes, different kinds of intelligences?

+The term "black box" is first introduced in the context of artificial intelligence in from W. Ross Ashby's 19XX *An Introduction to Cybernetics*.

+Several uncanninesses emerge in my reading.
+In Ashby's colorful hypothetical examples, the black box is like a broken bomb-sight being fixed by an engineer, like a door a small child is learning to open, or "has just fallen from a Flying Saucer."

+Another system emerges with the black box, that of the relation between the black box and its examiner: "the experimenter is coupling himself to the Box, so that the two together form a system with feedback" and I imagine myself tethered to all the black boxes making judgments that affect my dailiness.

 Ashby moves deftly from the example of an engineer examining a bomb-sight to a small child opening a door.
 Bomb making and children ar the literal testing grounds where conceptualizations of "artificial intelligence" as we understand it today emerged.
 Later he says of black box theory,
 >"no skill is called for!
-We are assuming, remember, that nothing is known about the Box, and when htis is so the method of making meerely random variations (e.g. guided by throws of a die) on the input switches is as defensible as any other method, for no facts yet exist that could be appealed to as justification for preferring any particular method."
+We are assuming, remember, that nothing is known about the Box, and when this is so the method of making merely random variations (e.g. guided by throws of a die) on the input switches is as defensible as any other method, for no facts yet exist that could be appealed to as justification for preferring any particular method."
 But this is backward — we have decided to assume from the outset that nothing is known, and then use its unknowability (which we declared rather than discovered) as justification not to investigate.
 (Ashby 19)

 >"real objects are in fact all Black Boxes, and that we have in fact been operating with Black Boxes all our lives."
 (Ashby)

+Black box theory, the study of understanding something without having to understand it, insisting on its unknowability (in a way that instrumentalizes it for you, such that you only know it by its interface to you, the knobs you can turn and the switches you can flip), vs insisting on something's unknowability in the sense of being present with it, letting it be in relation to you and being impacted by it

 Wild twin, the part denied returns to bite.
 Shame makes a person or a system act shamefully.
 Shamelessly too.
 Harmfully.
 Hopelessly.
 Hungrily.